-Oscar Schmidt is actually a division of Washburn, so they have been making guitars for a really long time.
+Oscar Schmidt is Acta Washburn division, so they have been making guitars for a g time.

 It is not surprising that their Ukuleles are of a very high standard.
-What I really like about them is that that offer a pretty wide range of instruments, with most of their Ukuleles being of very high quality.
+What I like about them is that they offer a wide range of instruments, with most of their Ukuleles being of very high quality.

-They are definitely one of the strongest competitors out there, especially for the beginner to intermediate market.
+They are competitors in the beginner to intermediate market.
 That’s not to say they don’t have some expensive instruments as well, though.